dshadoff/PC-FX_devcart/README.md

 In order the reach the required speeds, the CPU is overclocked to 240MHz (the default CPU clock speed is only 125MHz, and it is only certified to 133MHz).
-This might at first sound a bit scary and possibly dangerous, but there are many cases of pico-examples out in the wild (and used commonly) which are clocked over 250MHz, with many people finding it to work in the 400MHz range (of cource, USB and Flash access break down somewhere between 250MHz and 400MHz).
+This might at first sound a bit scary and possibly dangerous, but there are many cases of RP2040 examples out in the wild and used commonly which are clocked over 250MHz (including dricing VGA and DVI/HDMI signals), with many people finding it to work in the 400MHz range (of course, USB and Flash access break down somewhere between 250MHz and 400MHz).

 ### GPIOs in USE